 About the Exhibition

-In Symbiosis, local artists and garden experts Cindee Travis Klement and Will Isbell collaborate in Lawndale’s Mary E. Bawden Sculpture Garden to create a work of living land art that introduces local color, texture, and variation through a variety of native plants.
+In Symbiosis, local artist and garden expert Cindee Travis Klement will create a work of living land art in Mary E. Bawden Sculpture Garden that introduces local color, texture, and variation through a variety of native plants.
 The piece will reimagine the urban landscape and answer the question: how do we holistically restore an ecological balance that can coexist in Houston with nature in an art venue?
 Symbiosis will be a catalyst for change.

 About the Artists